Bold is better in cancer research, education, and patient care

 Position summary:

-As the nation’s largest medical school, IUSM is committed to being an institution that not only reflects the diversity of the learners we teach and the patient populations we serve, but also pursues the values of diversity, equity and inclusion that inform academic excellence.
-We desire candidates who enhance our representational diversity, as well as those whose work contributes to equitable and inclusive learning and working environments for our students, staff, and faculty.
-IUSM strives to take an anti-racist stance, regularly evaluating and updating its policies, procedures, and practices to confer equitable opportunities for contribution and advancement for all members of our community.
-We invite individuals who will join us in our mission to advance racial equity to transform health and wellbeing for all throughout the state of Indiana.
+IUSM is committed to being an institution that reflects the learners we teach and the patient populations we serve and pursues the values of equity and inclusion that inform academic excellence.
+We desire candidates whose work contributes to equitable and inclusive learning and working environments for our learners, staff, and faculty.
+We invite individuals who will join us in our mission to improve health equity and well-being for all throughout the state of Indiana.

-About Indianapolis: Indianapolis is the capital and most populous city in the State of Indiana.
+Indianapolis is the capital and most populous city in the state of Indiana.
 It is growing economically thanks to a strong corporate base anchored by the life sciences.
-Indiana is home to one of the largest concentrations of health sciences companies in the nation.
+Indiana is home to one of the largest concentrations of health sciences companies in the nation, including the largest pharmaceutical company in the world.
 Indianapolis has a sophisticated blend of charm and culture with a wonderful balance of business and leisure.
 The growing residential base is supported by rich amenities and quality of life – the city possesses a variety of professional sports, arts venues and outdoor recreation areas.
 Residents of this dynamic city, and surrounding suburbs, enjoy leading educational systems and top-ranked universities, paired with a diverse population.
 Indianapolis International Airport is a top-ranked international airport, being named “Best Airport in North America” by Airports Council International for many years.
-For additional information on life in Indy: https://faculty.medicine.iu.edu/relocation.
+IU School of Medicine is committed to providing dual career services to assist new faculty with their personal or family’s relocation needs.

 Basic qualifications: